NCAR/DART/models/clm/tutorial/README.rst

 Some minor modifications have to be made to the CLM5 source code in order to be run with DART.
-Most importantly, these include skipping several balance checks in CLM5 for the time step These sourcecode modifications are brought in through the SourceMod mechanism in CLM where modifications overwrite the template sourcecode during the compilation step.
-The SourceMods are located as tar files `here <http://www.image.ucar.edu/pub/DART/CESM>`__ For this tutorial use the most recent tar file ``DART_SourceMods_cesm2_2_0_2021_07_02.tar`` and untar it on your local machine.
-For more information on the SourceMods see the main `CLM documentation <https://docs.dart.ucar.edu/en/latest/models/clm/readme.html>`__
+Most importantly, these include skipping several balance checks in CLM5 for the time step immediately after the assimilation update step.
+These sourcecode modifications are brought in through the SourceMod mechanism in CLM where modifications overwrite the template sourcecode during the compilation step.
+The SourceMods are located as tar files `here. <http://www.image.ucar.edu/pub/DART/CESM>`__ For this tutorial use the most recent tar file ``DART_SourceMods_cesm2_2_0_2021_07_02.tar`` and untar it on your local machine.
+For more information on the SourceMods see the main `CLM-DART documentation. <https://docs.dart.ucar.edu/en/latest/models/clm/readme.html>`__

 Step 2: Download DART
 ---------------------

-The tutorial material is available within the most recent release of DART repository on the `main branch <https://github.com/NCAR/DART>`__.
+The tutorial material is available within the most recent release of the DART repository on the `main branch <https://github.com/NCAR/DART>`__.

   ::